AlexBroadbent/alexbroadbent.github.io/README.md

 # About

-I have worked at a variety of start ups and enterprise companies.

-In my free time I enjoy going on long road trips with my fiancé.

 I am enthusiastic and a quick learner with an aptitude for utilising abstraction for effective problem solving.

 A senior software engineer with <script>document.write(new Date().getFullYear() - 2015 + ' years');</script> experience